-An ancient legend of star-crossed lovers—the stars Altair and Vega—that predates the tale of Romeo and Juliet is the backstory to Tanabata, the Star Festival.
+An ancient legend of star-crossed lovers Orihime and Hikoboshi that predates the tale of Romeo and Juliet is the backstory to Tanabata.

 In Sendai, where the biggest Tanabata festival is held in early August, people celebrate by donning their finest summer kimono and strutting down the shopping arcades filled with huge, vividly colored handmade streamers.

-The best ways to get to Sendai from Tokyo are via bullet train, air and highway bus.
+The best ways to get to Sendai from Tokyo are via bullet train, air, or highway bus.

-Take the Tohoku Shinkansen to Sendai Station from Tokyo, which arrives in an hour and 40 minutes.
-There are highway buses running between Tokyo and Sendai both day and night.
-The are domestic flights from 10 cities within Japan and also from destinations in Asia.
+By train, take the Tohoku Shinkansen to Sendai Station from Tokyo, which arrives in an hour and 40 minutes.

-The Tanabata festival in Sendai runs from August 6 to 8, one month later than most of the rest of Japan.
+The Sendai Tanabata Matsuri runs from August 6 to 8, one month later than most of the rest of Japan.
 Start the festivities early by arriving the evening of August 5 to view a fireworks display held just behind Nishi Koen Park along the Hirose River.

-Revelers carry smaller paper decorations such as kimono, nets and cranes to ask for good health, rich harvests and good business and more
+Revelers carry smaller paper decorations such as kimono, nets, and cranes to ask for good health or business, abundant harvests and more

 While Altair and Vega cross paths only on July 7, Tanabata festivals take place in either July or August

 Seemingly out-of-place symbolic items are incorporated into the designs.
-A wastebasket represents cleanliness in the household, for example, while a net is displayed in hopes of a good catch at sea.
+For example, a wastebasket represents cleanliness in the household, while a net is displayed in hopes of a plentiful catch at sea.

-Tanabata is a centuries-old tradition in Japan, born from a story about the doomed romance between the weaving princess star Orihime (Vega) and the cowherding star Hikoboshi (Altair).
-When the lovers focused more on their relationship than their responsibilities, Hikoboshi’s cows escaped to wreak havoc among the heavens.
+Tanabata is a centuries-old tradition in Japan, born from a story about the doomed romance between the weaving princess Orihime (Vega) and the cow-herding Hikoboshi (Altair).
+When the lovers focused more on their relationship than their responsibilities, Hikoboshi's cows escaped wreaking havoc among the heavens.